-Helen White is a Senior Associate Attorney with Stange Law Firm, PC.
+Helen White is a Team Leader Attorney with Stange Law Firm, PC.
 Helen graduated from Wellesley College with a with a Bachelor of Arts, majoring in Chinese Studies with a minor in Economics.
 She then went on to obtain her law degree at University of Kansas School of Law and has been practicing family law since 2012.

 Prior to working at Stange Law Firm, Helen was a judicial law clerk for the Colorado District Courts and subsequently practiced law in the Denver area.
 Helen has also worked as a contract negotiator in the Kansas City metro area.
 Helen is a member of the Hugh Means Inn of Court and Douglas County Women’s Bar she is also a trained mediator.
 In her spare time, Helen enjoys baking and jogging with her puppy, Loki.

 Note: The choice of a lawyer is an important decision and should not be based solely upon advertisements.